baloghr/RCkit/README.md

 ![3D model](https://github.com/baloghr/RCkit/blob/main/doc/3DmodelRCkit.png "3D model of the board")

+Initial design was done by students András Blahó and Filip Brhlík during their diploma projects.

 More information can be found in the following paper:

 Žáková, Katarína and Richard Balogh.
 "Control Engineering Home Learning Kit."
 IFAC-PapersOnLine, vol. 55, no. 4, 1 Jan.
 2022, pp. 310-5, doi:10.1016/j.ifacol.2022.06.051.